juanda/jazzyadmin0/README.md

     php app/console jwsecurity:fixtures:load

-Point your browser to http://your.server/app_dev.php and enter with username 'admin' and password 'admin'
+Point your browser to http://your.server/app_dev.php and enter with username 'admin' and password 'changeme'